david-domz/mockallan/README.md

 `mockallan` is a lightweight HTTP server mock used as a replacement for a production HTTP server in testing environments.

 ## Features

 - Command line interface for continuous integration (CI) and testing environments.

 - Assertion capabilities for validating expected requests.
-JSON and XML schema validation support.
+JSON schema, XML schema, and regex validation support.

 - Stub capabilities with configurable responses.